erazlogo/zotero-markdown-translators/README.md

 This basic research toolkit helps to get started on historical notetaking and analysis with Zotero and Obsidian.
 It does not require programming skills or command-line installation and does not rely on paid features in Zotero or Obsidian.
 ## What's Included
 ### Two Zotero shortcuts
 Two translator files link Obsidian note to a Zotero item.
 They should be mapped to keystrokes in the Zutilo plugin (map "Markdown Item URI Citation" to Shift-Command-1 and "Markdown Obsidian Dataview" to Shift-Command-2).
+Included above.
 ### Obsidian template-project folder
 A starter folder with several plugins preinstalled (Dataview, Kanban, Longform, Tag Wrangler and others).
 It includes several example notes and Dataview tables.
+Download the "template-project" folder here: http://elenarazlogova.org/?attachment_id=314
 ## Installation
 ### Zotero
 - Install Beta version of Zotero https://www.zotero.org/support/dev_builds